LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-11-19-gpu-passthrough-boot.md

 The other big takeaway is that there is still work to be done in this field, mainly surrounding Linux's inability to take advantage of Intel's VT-d hugepage capability.
 Linux is hard-coded to use only 4KiB pages to program the Intel IOMMU when VT-d additionally supports 4KiB and 1GiB.
 Solving this can shave an additional ~30 seconds off of our boot time.
 I'm not sure how feasible it is to solve this specific problem, but it seemed to me like a glaring issue.

 [Jason Gunthorpe](https://www.linkedin.com/in/jason-gunthorpe-5b154394/) et al specifically have been doing incredible work in this domain.
-Their talks on IOMMUFD are really interesting and I recommend giving those videos below a watch.
+Jason's talks on IOMMUFD are really interesting and I recommend giving those videos below a watch.

 ## References